Surviving Hostage Situation: Testimonies of Captivity and Survival in the Hands of Hamas

 Forced to endure in silence

 Both Emily and Hila only dared to whisper, even once back with their families.
-Three days later, Hand said he could hear Emily from three feet away when she spoke, but when she cried she buried herself under the bedclothes and was almost silent.
+Three days later, Hand said he might hear Emily from three feet away when she spoke, but when she cried she buried herself under the bedclothes and was almost silent.

 He had learned Arabic to say “quiet!”
 Hand said.
 The hostage children were only allowed to draw or play cards quietly.